 The search tool below will help you to identify court(s)/authority(ies) competent for a specific European legal instrument.
 Please note that although every effort has been made to ascertain the accuracy of the results, there may be some exceptional cases concerning the determination of competence that are not necessarily covered.

-According to section 2 of Act (825/2005) on a European Enforcement Order concerning uncontested claims the procedure for rectification is as follows:
+The Act on the European Enforcement Order for uncontested claims (825/2005) lays down the procedure for rectification as follows:

-If the judgment, settlement agreement approved by a court or authentic instrument has been falsely represented in the certificate issued on the basis of the Regulation, the court which issued the certificate or other authority must upon application rectify the discrepancy.
+If the judgment, court settlement, or authentic instrument referred to in the Regulation has been falsely represented in the certificate issued on the basis of the Regulation, the court which issued the certificate or other authority must upon application rectify the discrepancy.

-A rectification application can be made by using the standard form in Annex VI of the Regulation.
-The correction should be made on the original certificate.
-If it is not possible to correct the original certificate a new certificate must be issued to the debtor.
-The correction must as far as possible be notified to parties whom have requested a copy of the certificate.
-If there has been an appeal in the matter the correction must be notified to the appeal court.
+An application for the rectification of a European Enforcement Order certificate may be made using the standard form in Annex VI.
+The rectification should be made on the original certificate.
+If it is not possible to rectify the original certificate, then a new certificate must be issued to the creditor.
+The rectification must as far as possible be notified to the parties who requested a copy of the certificate.
+If an appeal was lodged in the matter, the rectification must be notified to the appeal court.

-According to section 3 of Act (825/2005) on a European Enforcement Order concerning uncontested claims the procedure for rectification is as follows:
+The Act on the European Enforcement Order for uncontested claims lays down the procedure for withdrawal as follows:

 If the certificate, certifying the judgment, settlement agreement approved by a court or authentic instrument as a European Enforcement Order has been clearly wrongly granted with regard to the requirements laid down in the Regulation the court which issued the certificate or other authority must on application withdraw the certificate.

 The withdrawal shall be endorsed on the original certificate if possible.
-The withdrawal shall as far as is possible be notified to all parties whom have requested a copy of the certificate.
-If there has been an appeal in the matter the withdrawal must be notified to the appeal court.
+The withdrawal must as far as possible be notified to the parties who requested a copy of the certificate.
+If an appeal was lodged in the matter, the withdrawal must be notified to the appeal court.

-A European Enforcement Order certificate may be provided translated into Finnish, Swedish or English.
+European Enforcement Order certificates may be provided translated into Finnish, Swedish or English.

-A list of the towns and municipalities in Finland is available in electronic format on the web pages maintained by the Ministry of Justice www.oikeus.fi.
-The addresses of the towns and municipalities may also be found through the web pages of the Association of local and regional authorities www.kunnat.net.
+A list of Finland’s municipalities is available in electronic format on the https://oikeus.fi/fi/ website maintained by the Ministry of Justice.
+The contact details of the municipalities may also be found on the http://www.kunnat.net website.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.